JuliaDynamics/DynamicalBilliards.jl/docs/src/visualizing.md

   (if and when plotted).
 * Doors (`InfiniteWall` with `isdoor=true`) are plotted with alternating black and cyan dashed lines.

-Particle orbits use matplotlib's color cycle (first one is blue).

 ## Animating the motion of a particle